matiaslindgren/hft-risk-server/README.md

 ## Missing features

 * Message protocol `struct`s are not packed.
 It was easier to test the system this way.
-Encoding and decoding of packed `struct`s can be implemented later as an optimization to minimize network bandwidth.
+Encoding and decoding of packed `struct`s can be implemented later as an optimization to minimize network bandwidth usage.

 ## Example output